megpatakota/autonomous_market_research_agent/README.md

 This project is an **AI-powered autonomous agent** designed for **market research**.
 It leverages advanced reasoning, search capabilities, and structured response generation to dynamically interact with user queries.
+We build this with 2 agents: the main agent and the research agent and several tools for each of these agents/

-The agent is designed to:
+The main agent is designed to:
 - Conduct **multi-step reasoning** before generating responses.
 - Search and retrieve **relevant data** using the **Tavily API**.
 - Handle multiple **conversation turns** while maintaining context.